888 Lucky Beer 6 Packs with pictures of Lincoln and Jefferson Memorial in Washington DC

 I have worked in Harm's way in 1st line of Defense against Terrorists & Active Shooters in Protecting Federal Employees & Facilities such as the U.S. Custom and Border Patrol (CBP), US Citizenship and Immigration Services (USCIS), Drug Enforcement Administration (DEA), GSA Warehouse, Internal Revenue Services (IRS), United States Coast Guard HQ (USCG), Federal Protective Services Headquarters HQ (FPS), the Department of Transportation (DOT) and Federal Aviation Administration (FAA) in Virginia and Washington, D.C.

 I have also served as a Sworn Special Police Officer for the Washington DC Metro Police Department.
-I had a vision and a desire to help others and launched AdMerk Corp.
-Inc. Investigations Services.
+I had a vision to run a global company and a desire to help others, thus, I launched AdMerk Corp.
+Inc. in February 2002.

 (617)202-8069 or firstname.lastname@example.org